Changing of the Guard: Collaborating with the Next Generation

 Next Generation Perspective: I want to be CEO, but I have no clue what I need to go through to get there.
 Is it a game of favorites, or is there actual criteria I need to meet?

 In order to ensure that everyone is on the same page about the jobs that need to be done and the requirements involved, it’s important that family business owners formalize and communicate the objective process through which they will choose individuals to fill vacant executive roles, as well as the skills and requirements that candidates must meet.
-Ideally, a retiring CEO or other executive has already gone through the process of outlining their role and forming a job description for successors (as outlined in “Thriving After Change: Preparing for Business Transition”), and the family can leverage this work.
+Ideally, a retiring CEO or other executive has already gone through the process of outlining their role and forming a job description for successors, and the family can leverage this work.
 Exceptions should generally not be made, and if they are, the rationale for the exception should be made clear to all.
 Mapping out a process together that clearly states how you will choose successors, and that involves input from several people, helps foster buy-in among all generations.
 It is important to make clear that the evaluation process is a legitimate one that everyone – family and nonfamily – must go through.
 For example, next generation owners who are interested in working in the business should be evaluated by the leadership team (family and nonfamily) to ensure an objective evaluation.
 For leadership roles, it is often advisable to put the next generation through an interview process with an outside recruiter just as you would in a search for an outsider.
 Having a clear, clean process that includes input from all generations and outlines these elements is crucial for minimizing any assumptions of favoritism and emotional responses when the successor is named, which are almost inevitable in a family business.

 Develop the Next Generation with Intention